 Corrective action at Plant 2 is being conducted under the authority of the Resource Conservation and Recovery Act (RCRA) § 3008(h).
 The governing document is the 1994 Administrative Order on Consent, RCRA Docket # 1092-01-22-3008(h).

 Given the presence of PCBs, cleanup of this site is also subject to the requirements of the Toxic Substances Control Act.
 EPA has issued a number of cleanup approvals for various phases of work at Plant 2, including building demolition, sediment cleanup, and soil cleanup.
 Most of these approvals have been in the form of risk-based disposal approvals under authority of 40 Code of Federal Regulations §761.61(c).
 Recent documents are cited in the Documents section below.
-Copies of other PCB approvals supporting Plant 2 cleanup can be obtained from the Plant 2 Community Involvement Coordinator identified below.You may need Adobe Reader to view files on this page.
+Copies of other PCB approvals supporting Plant 2 cleanup can be obtained from the Plant 2 Community Involvement Coordinator identified below.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 Community Involvement Plan, Boeing Plant 2, Tukwila, Washington (PDF)(3 pp, 141 K,